Francesca-pv/ELK_Stack_Project/README.md

 These Beats allow us to collect the following information from each machine:

-**Filebeat**:Filebeat detects changes to the filesystem.
+- **Filebeat**: Filebeat detects changes to the filesystem.
 In Particular, we use it to collect Apache logs.
-**Metricbeat**:Metricbeat detects changes in system metrics, such as CPU usage.
+- **Metricbeat**: Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts, failed `sudo` escalations, and CPU/RAM statistics.

 ### Using the Playbook